 From those who submit papers, the committee will select one winner and one honorable mention who, in lieu of a conference presentation, will be expected to participate in a podcast interview as part of the US Naval Academy Museum's podcast in Naval/Maritime History (https://www.usna.edu/Museum/PrebleHall/index.php).
 NASOH's leadership sees this as an additional benefit for making the broader scholarly community aware of your work.

-All who submit papers for consideration for the Reynolds Award this year, but who are not selected will be eligible to resubmit their papers for NASOH 2021 to be held in Pensacola, but substantial revisions as judged by the committee will be expected.
-Papers should be submitted to Jason Smith, (email@example.com) no later than the end of the day on April 15, 2020.
+All who submit papers for consideration for the Reynolds Award in 2020, but who were not selected are eligible to resubmit their papers for NASOH 2021 to be held in Pensacola, but substantial revisions as judged by the committee will be expected.

 If you have any questions or concerns, please do not hesitate to ask.